Diseconomies of Scale: Why Software Slows Down as Companies Grow

 Remember when deploying code meant uploading files to a server?
 Now it feels like you need a PhD in container orchestration.

-Kubernetes isn't evil—it solves real problems at scale.
+Kubernetes isn’t evil.
+It solves real problems at scale.
 But notice what happened: we turned deployment from a five-minute task into an entire job family.
-Twenty years ago "DevOps Engineer" wasn't a title.
-Today it's one of the most in-demand roles in tech.
+Twenty years ago “DevOps Engineer” wasn’t a title.
+Today it’s one of the most in-demand roles in tech.

 Every abstraction we build to manage complexity creates new complexity.
 We’re running faster and faster just to stay in the same place.

-.
+The startup using Railway or Vercel deploys with git push.
 The enterprise with their sophisticated Kubernetes clusters needs three teams, two approvals, and a change management board.

 The Chat Spiral